efugier/smartcat/README.md

 run this command again to update `smartcat`.

+### By downloading the binary

-Or download directly the binary compiled for your platform from the [release page](https://github.com/efugier/smartcat/releases).
+Chose the one compiled for your platform on the [release page](https://github.com/efugier/smartcat/releases).

 (the binary is named `sc`)